SEO

-Warning about duplicate content from Google – What are you supposed to do?
+Warning About Duplicate Content From Google – What are you Supposed to do?

-avoid-duplicate-contentAnalyst of Google Webmaster Trends, John Mueller brought forth a warning through Twitter regarding the growing issues of duplicate content that he is seeing.
-In his warning message, he has also made it clear about all those content which don’t qualify to be called duplicate or ‘copied’.
-Read on the rest of the article to know more on duplicate content, their traits and how you can steer clear from them to boost your search engine rankings.
+Analyst of Google Webmaster Trends, John Mueller brought forth a warning through Twitter regarding the growing issues of duplicate content that he is seeing.
+In his warning message, he has also made it clear that all the content which don’t qualify to be called duplicate or ‘copied’.
+Read the rest of the article to know more about duplicate content, their traits and how you can steer clear from them to boost your search engine rankings.

 Slash on Hostname/Root